Sign In Register

 Safety Score

-Bingham has an average annual temperature of 41°F (5°C).
+Bingham has a cool climate with an average annual temperature of 41°F (5°C).
 Winters average 14°F in January while summers reach 66°F in July.
-Annual precipitation is 44.5 inches.
+The area gets 251 sunny days per year, above the national average.
+Annual precipitation totals 44.5 inches.
 Air quality is rated Good with a median AQI of 34.
+The city sits at an elevation of 431 feet.

 Temperature